EDVENTURES

 About EdVentures

 BRF’s education programs have provided opportunities for collaboration and partnerships with many organizations.
-In the higher ed arena, BRF led the formation of CERT (Consortium for Education, Research and Technology) in 1996, and played a major role in bringing all of the higher education institutions in North Louisiana together to collaborate on academic programs and grants, curricula, and industry partnerships.
+In the higher ed arena, BRF led the formation of the Consortium for Education, Research and Technology in 1996 and played a major role in bringing all the higher education institutions in North Louisiana together to collaborate on academic programs and grants, curricula and industry partnerships.

-From 2002-2005, BRF led the MST (Math, Science, and Technology) Community Consortium with Centenary College, the Committee of One Hundred, LSU Shreveport and other community groups to design a STEM-based K-12 program.
+From 2002-2005, BRF led the Math, Science, and Technology Community Consortium with Centenary College, the Committee of One Hundred, LSU Shreveport and other community groups to design a STEM-based program.

 Current Programs